biocaddie/WG3-MetadataSpecifications/docs/dataset_about.rst

 Dataset About
 #############

-Describing what the dataset is about (i.e what was the scope, objective, materials):
+Describing what the dataset is about (i.e what was the scope, objective, materials) and providing information about the type of data associated with the given dataset:

-* Document the nature of information available in a dataset through the data type object.
+* Document the nature of information available in a dataset through the Biocaddie **data type** object.

-  * In this context, the ‘data type’ required to annotate a DataSet should be viewed as a ‘content type’ (i.e ‘sequence’, ‘spectrum’, ‘image’, ‘matrix’, ‘audio’,’video’,’application’,...[terminology needs to be specified]).
-This is where on describe the different type of data and content (formerly designed as “Information”):

-	This is the nature of the signal or information content of interest.
+In this context, the ‘data type’ required to annotate a DataSet should be viewed as a ‘content type’ [terminology needs to be specified]).
+This encompasses the nature of the signal recorded in a dataset or information content of interest.
 For instance, gene expression data or phenotypic data, electronic health records….
 	Mime type may be used.
 		* chemical
 		* sequence